 - Verify that you have superuser credentials for the servers in your VMware Cloud Director server group.

 If you want the installer to verify the digital signature of the installation file, download and install the VMware public key on the target server.
 If you already verified the digital signature of the installation file, you do not need to verify it again during installation.
 See Download and Install the VMware Public Key.

 - Verify that you have a valid license key to use the version of the VMware Cloud Director software to which you are upgrading.

-- Verify that you all ESXi hosts are enabled.
-Starting with VMware Cloud Director 9.5, disabled ESXi hosts are unsupported.
+- Verify that you all ESXi hosts are activated.
+Deactivated ESXi hosts are unsupported.

 Starting with version 10.3, VMware Cloud Director no longer allows administrator and tenant LDAP servers to bypass SSL certificate validation.
 Before you upgrade VMware Cloud Director, you must test your connection.
 If any of the organizations have these invalid configurations, for each one, you must turn off the Accept all certificates setting for the LDAP server and import the certificates in the LDAP settings UI.

 In recent releases, when you update the LDAP settings to turn off the Accept all certificates setting, a trust on first use dialog box automates the import of the certificate for the LDAP server of an organization.
 However, in earlier releases, it is a two-step process of turning the Accept all certificates setting off, and then, using the UI to upload the certificate of the LDAP server.

 - After you upgraded all VMware Cloud Director servers in the server group and the database, you can start the VMware Cloud Director services on all cells.

 Verify that your AMQP connections are working properly.